dabeaz/curio/docs/howto.rst

          resp = await p.stdout.read(maxsize)

-In this example, the ``p.stdin`` and ``p.stdout`` streams are replaced by curio-compatible file streams.
+In this example, the ``p.stdin`` and ``p.stdout`` streams are replaced by Curio-compatible file streams.
 You use the same I/O operations as before, but make sure you preface them with ``await``.